Documentation previewThese docs are actively being built. Some pages may change as the framework and examples are finalized.

 • Keep the scheduler singleton unless your locking strategy supports more than one scheduler process.

-• Scale workers separately with ./bin/app worker.
+• Scale workers separately with ./bin/app worker only when their queue backend is shared with the scheduler.

 Common Mistakes